JulMeh/houseprices/README.md

 - Try to use tidymodel to model

-- Start a seconde project to go deeper into the xgboost
+- Start a second project to go deeper into the xgboost

--  Try to optimise me code via functions and maybe a customized package
+- Try to optimise my code via functions and maybe a customized package